About Profitable Investing

 Q: I already own quite a few investments.
 Should I sell them to buy your recommendations?

 Once you’ve figured out your current asset allocation, ask yourself how it meshes with your own tolerance for risk.
-Generally, I aim for a mix of about 65% stocks, 35% bonds, give or take 10%–15% depending on market conditions, but older investors may want to increase their allocation to bonds and cash, just as younger investors with long time horizons may have the risk tolerance to increase their stock allocation.
+Generally, I aim for a mix of about 60% stocks, 40% bonds, give or take 10%–15% depending on market conditions.

 Q: If I send you my portfolio, could you give me more specific advice, such as what to sell or hold?